ksu-cs-textbooks/cis308/content/3-chapter/3_9-returningPtrsFromFns.md

 return a value of type int, it used a parameter of type pointer-to-int.

 Now,	suppose	that	a	function	wants	to	return	a pointer in	this	way.
 The	corresponding	parameter	will then	have	to	be	a	pointer	to	a	pointer.
-For	example,	here	is	a	little	function	which	tries	to	allocate memory	for	a	string	of	length `n`,	and	which	returns	zero	(`false`)	if	it	fails	and	1	(nonzero,	or	`true`) if	it	succeeds,	returning	the	actual	pointer	to	the	allocated	memory	via	a	pointer:
+For	example,	here	is	a	function	which	tries	to	allocate memory	for	a	string	of	length `n`,	and	which	returns	zero	(`false`)	if	it	fails	and	1	(nonzero,	or	`true`) if	it	succeeds,	returning	the	actual	pointer	to	the	allocated	memory	via	a	pointer: